earthly/website/blog/_posts/2021-07-30-idiots-and-maniacs.md

 {% include cta/cta1.html %}

 [^1]: Richard is the creator of SQLite.
-See this [interview](https://corecursive.com/066-sqlite-with-richard-hipp/#billions-of-tests) for a discussion of his testing approach.
+See my [interview](https://corecursive.com/066-sqlite-with-richard-hipp/#billions-of-tests) with him for a discussion of his testing approach.
 [^2]: Personal and team familiarity can also be part of the context.
 PHP may not seem to be the best choice for building a command-line tool, but if it's a small tool used by a team of PHP developers, then it might be the best choice.